webqit/webqit-community.docs/webflo/README.md

 > Now, if all you're creating is a static site, your work ends in this directory!

 Webflo serves static files by simply mapping URL paths to filesystem paths.
-For example, the request URL `/` (or `/index.html`) would match the file `/public/index.html`, and the request URL `/products` (or `/products/index.html`) would match the file `/public/products/index.html`, and so on.
-(URLs with filenames, like `/assets/main.css`, would also work the same; i.e, match the file `/public/assets/main.css`.)
+For example, the request URL `/` (or `/index.html`) would be mapped to the file `/public/index.html`, and the request URL `/products` (or `/products/index.html`) would be mapped to the file `/public/products/index.html`, and so on.

 #### The `/server` Directory
 If you intend to have JavaScript files that handle dynamic  on the server, place them in this directory.